Adam-The-Programmer/Cosmic-Ray-WAT-Public/README.md

 <img align="right" src="https://github.com/user-attachments/assets/82f9eab8-4cfe-4a93-8a24-7345f3b18b6e">

-1. **ID** - Is an unique ID of the device in our DB
+1. **ID** - This represents a unique identifier for each device within our database.
+It is essential for tracking specific data points and distinguishing between the different devices contributing to our measurements.
-2. **Delta Time** - first Delta Time is date of detection, all remaining are intervals(in minutes) between each other.
+2. **Delta Time** - The initial Delta Time is the timestamp of the first detection.
+Subsequent entries represent the time intervals, in minutes, between each consecutive detection.
+This data helps in analyzing the frequency and timing of cosmic ray events.
-3. **Direction(in degrees)** - at what angle the radiation particle came
+3. **Direction(in degrees)** - This specifies the angle at which the cosmic ray particles have been detected relative to the sensor.
+The direction is measured in degrees, aiding in understanding the spatial distribution and origin of the rays.
-4. **Intensity** - recorded brightness on the matrix
+4. **Intensity** - This refers to the measured brightness or strength of the detected signal on the sensor matrix.
+Intensity levels are crucial for assessing the energy and potential impact of each cosmic ray particle.
-5. **Arrows** - Display previous/next detections.
-It blocks as you reach last or first detection correspondingly
+5. **Arrows** - These navigational elements enable users to scroll through previous and next detections.
+The functionality automatically disables at the boundary points, preventing navigation beyond the available dataset.
+This feature is instrumental in efficiently reviewing sequential cosmic ray events.
 <br clear="right"/>

 # <img src="https://cdn-icons-png.freepik.com/512/7555/7555805.png" width="30" height="30"> Map With Markers